Are you providing First-Class Service?

 Top Tips to Offer a First-Class Experience

 Tip #1: Offer various levels of service that feel considerably different.
 This doesn’t have to cost you a lot more money.
-Make sure that your VIP area looks and feels different.
-Treat all of your guests kindly and respectfully, but make sure that your VIP guest gets that little extra treatment with the “warm towel type service” and friendlier greeting type treatment.
+Ensure that your VIP area stands out and feels distinct.
+Treat all your guests kindly and respectfully, but ensure that your VIP guest receives the added attention and a more personalized experience, such as the “warm towel type service” and a friendlier greeting.
 Consider upgrading your dishware from the basket to porcelain plates.

-Tip #2: Discounts, Comps, & Upgrades should happen, but shouldn’t happen so often that they become expected.
-Make the person feel special when receiving a comp, upgrade, or discount.
-Don’t offer these as a reactionary thing only to make upset customers happy, but instead offer something to make someone feel special.
+Tip #2: Discounts, Comps, and upgrades should occur, but not so frequently that they become expected.
+Make the person feel special when they receive a complimentary item, upgrade, or discount.
+Don’t just offer these to calm upset customers.
+Instead, give something that makes them feel special.

-Choose a birthday party to offer a complimentary upgrade to a higher package every so often.
-One thing I trained my party hosts to do for my guests that didn’t cost us anything was to offer extra time in the party room if we didn’t need the room for anything else.
-For example, if it was the last party of the day in that room, my party hosts were encouraged to not only allow them to stay in the room, but the trick was to make them feel special by allowing them to stay in the room.
+Consider offering a complimentary upgrade to a higher package at select birthday parties.
+I taught my party hosts to offer extra time in the party room for my guests.
+This didn’t cost us anything if we didn’t need the room for something else.
+For example, if it was the last party of the day in that room, my hosts were encouraged to let them stay.
+They should also make the guests feel special by doing this.

 One example they might say to the party parent would be, “Mr. or Mrs. Smith, your party room time ends in about 15 minutes.
 We charge an additional $50 for an extra hour in the room.
 I have asked my manager and received permission to waive that fee and allow you some extra time in the room tonight, so take your time and have some fun.”